 The more incriminating of the 2 types is physical possession.
 If you’ve been charged with physical possession of a controlled substance that means it was found on your body, in your pockets, or otherwise within your physical control.
 Since this involves drugs that were found near your physical location, it is much more difficult to defend against physical possession charges.

-Constructive possession of a drug means the drug was within your control to some degree, but ultimately wasn’t on you at the time of arrest.
+Constructive possession of a drug means the drug was within your control to some degree, but ultimately wasn’t on you at the time of the arrest.
 From a legal standpoint, this means that there’s a lot more room to defend the case.
 Since the ownership of the drugs can be argued, constructive possession charges offer more options for forming a strong defense in court.

 Marijuana Possession Charges

-The most important factor in a marijuana possession charge is the amount you were caught with.
+The most important factor considered for a marijuana possession charge is the amount you were caught with.
 Depending on how much you had in your possession at the time, your sentence can range from 180 days in jail to life in prison.
 Here are some of the primary differences between marijuana possession laws in the state of Texas:

 Getting caught with less than 2oz of marijuana in Texas carries a penalty that can result in the following punishments: